epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 Will be repurposed.

-## Cmd 2 from the application controller /w i2c-debug access the bootload address (48..122) sent when serial handshake RTS toggless
+## Cmd 2 from the application controller /w i2c-debug access the bootload address (48..122) sent when serial handshake RTS toggless.

 The application controller can access the serial multi-drop bootload address that is sent when the local host opens its serial port (RTS goes active).